hphelion/documentation/devplatform/helion/admin/reference/known-issues.html.md

 of *bin/release* to set environment variables, but this has been deprecated by Heroku.

-The replacement mechanism is to [create a shell script in
+The replacement mechanism is to [crea= e a shell script in
 \$HOME/.profile.d](https://devcenter.heroku.com/articles/profiled) to
 set environment variables.
 This mechanism is fully supported in Application Lifecycle Service / Cloud Foundry v2, and is used by all of the built-in buildpacks.